mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 and improve code readability,
 I recommend avoiding the use of the following TypeScript features.

-- Tuples with a minimum length and no maxium using the spread operator
+- Tuples with a minimum length and no maximum using the spread operator
   For example:
   `type badIdea = [number, number, ...number[]] // contains 2 or more numbers`
 - Implementing functions that use `this`